grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 - [trend][]
 <!-- - xy chart -->

-[Geomaps][] and [heatmaps][] also have legends, but those but they only have the options to display or not display legends and don't support other legend options.
+[Geomaps][] and [heatmaps][] also have legends, but they only provide the the choice to display or not display a legend and don't support other legend options.

 ## Legend options